-For new employees a handbook should be provided on the first day of employment.
-Not only should it provide the foundational information that they need as an employee, it also introduces them to the mission and culture of the employer.
+For new employees, a handbook should be provided on the first day of employment.
+Not only should it provide the foundational information that they need as an employee, but it also introduces them to the mission and culture of the employer.

-For current employees and supervisors the handbook serves an important communication tool.
+For current employees and supervisors, the handbook serves as an important communication tool.
 There are times when an issue occurs and human resources is not around.
 Handbooks provide that go-to reference for relevant information on company policies and procedures.